Just five miles from Los Angeles International Airport is one of the best beach communities in all of America.

-- If you want to collect some hotel points there’s the Manhattan Beach Marriott (1400 Parkview Avenue, Manhattan Beach; Tel: 310-546-7511).
+- If you want to collect some Marriott hotel points there’s The Westdrift (1400 Parkview Avenue, Manhattan Beach; Tel: 310-546-7511).
 It’s three miles south of LAX, has 385 rooms, and there’s a par-3 golf course in the backyard.
 However, it’s a good 2 miles from the beach.
 Rack room rates begin at $149.

 Shoe repair or polish